Making the most of your strategy execution

 By being more intentional about the scalability of your corporate strategy upfront, you’re saving time and money in the future.

-Tip #3: Align finances with strategy planning
+Strategy execution tip #3: Align finances with strategy planning

-Imagine it: you’ve built the best strategy in your industry.
+Imagine this: you’ve built the best strategy in your industry.
 It’s guaranteed to shake up the competition and thrust your business into the forefront of your customers’ minds.
 Everyone is excited about the rollout, leadership believes in the concept, and the figurative runway is prepared for takeoff!

 Just one problem: you forgot to talk about costs.